Pickleball Site Suitability Study

 What is this project about?

-At their July 5, 2022 meeting City Council directed Parks and Recreation staff to develop a process to explore possible locations for new pickleball courts in Lake Oswego to replace the courts at George Rogers Park.
+At their July 5, 2022 meeting City Council directed Parks and Recreation staff to develop a process to explore possible alternative locations for new pickleball courts in Lake Oswego.
 Currently, George Rogers Park is the only City-owned pickleball courts site within the community.
 This study will explore potentially suitable locations for siting new pickleball courts in Lake Oswego.
 The process will allow the city to assess potential sites with an objective lens that balances community interests and concerns.
 It will explore multiple options including developing new pickleball courts on vacant land, or converting or retrofitting existing facilities to accommodate pickleball play.
 Sites may include vacant properties or portions of properties that are owned by the City, owned by our partner agencies, or are privately owned.
 The process will be guided by a by a Task Force comprised of representatives of the LO Pickleball Club, Lake Oswego School District, Parks Board, neighbors of the existing pickleball courts at George Rogers Park, and community members at-large.
-Community-wide input will also be gathered through an online community preferences survey to be conducted in August 2022 that identifies general priorities and preferences regarding pickleball.
+Community-wide input was also gathered through an online community preferences survey, which was available for three weeks in August 2022 and received 588 responses.

 Frequently Asked Questions

 Where will the new pickleball courts be located?